-- Cost to school and parents the school reserves the right to cancel visits in the event of inadequate funding being available - Impact on curriculum time and quality of delivery - Educational value - Inclusiveness of all students - Timing - Adequate leadership arrangements and suitability of qualifications - Health and safety considerations as a result of a completed risk assessments - Financial security - Evidence of appropriate planning - Evidence that minimum disruption to the normal curriculum has been considered
+- Cost to school and Parent/Carers the school reserves the right to cancel visits in the event of inadequate funding being available - Impact on curriculum time and quality of delivery - Educational value - Inclusiveness of all students - Timing - Adequate leadership arrangements and suitability of qualifications - Health and safety considerations as a result of a completed risk assessments - Financial security - Evidence of appropriate planning - Evidence that minimum disruption to the normal curriculum has been considered

-There must be a briefing meeting for parents before all residential or overseas trips or trips and events involving adventure activities.
-Parents must be informed before the trip or event if any form of remote supervision is to take place.
+There must be a briefing meeting for Parent/Carers before all residential or overseas trips or trips and events involving adventure activities.
+Parent/Carers must be informed before the trip or event if any form of remote supervision is to take place.